johandahlberg/PiperWorkshop/tutorial.md

         // Do something with the files
     }

 See if you can use this method to run your CommandLineFunctions on all all the fasta files in the test data directory.
+A tip is that since Queue uses file names to build the dependency graph you need to make sure each output file gets a unique file name.

 **Adding a InProcessFunction**<br/>
+A `InProcessFunction` is a function which ....
 [TODO]

 [More on how to write the QScript]